Degree Requirements

 In addition, all students must complete two Psychology Core classes listed on the course descriptions page.

-Consistent with their individual interests, students also select four (if pursuing the thesis track) or six (if pursuing the content track) additional courses from among the graduate courses offered by the Psychology Department.
+All students also must enroll in the courses Capstone I (Spring of their first year) and Capstone II (Fall of their second year).
+These courses help students prepare for and complete their Capstone projects.
+Consistent with their individual interests, students also select six additional courses from among the graduate courses offered by the Psychology Department.
 With approval obtained in advance of enrollment, students may also take psychology-related graduate classes in other Graduate School departments at Rutgers–Camden, and use credits earned as electives to meet graduation requirements for the Psychology M.A. degree.

 In rare instances, graduate students may enroll in psychology-related undergraduate classes at the 300 or 400 level, and count credits earned to meet graduation requirements for the Psychology M.A. degree.
 This would require doing additional work above and beyond what is required for the undergraduate class, by arrangement with the instructor.
 To do this, students would also need to fill out a G Prefix Form.